Priyanka-Police-Reddy-Gari/EncoderModelsComparision/README.md

 Experiments:

 Experiment 1: RoBERTa Base

 •	Model: roberta-base

 Experiment 2: DistilBERT

 •	Model: distilbert-base-uncased

 Experiment 3: Similar-Sized Model

 •	Model: To Choose a model of similar size and architecture to DistilBERT, such as distilroberta-base or albert-base-v2.
-Ensure the selected model is comparable in size and complexity to distilbert.
+To Ensure the selected model is comparable in size and complexity to distilbert.

 •	Here I chose FLAN-T5